magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_IV_Miss_Independent.md

 She finished her assignments on time, memorised every accounting formula, read every page of the textbooks.
 She became, once more, the diligent student her parents trusted her to be.

-And for a time, she almost believed it herself.
+She almost believed it herself.

 ---